 Gary has handled hundreds of cases in the course of his career.
 He has substantial experience as a single, presiding and panel arbitrator for U.S. and international commercial arbitrations focused on corporate, commercial and international business transactions, including technology financing, technology development, sales and distribution, IP licensing, patent, copyright and trade secret infringement and data breaches.
 His international arbitration experience includes counsel and neutral services involving common law, civil law and developing country matters.
 He has significant experience with civil law and other non-US style arbitrations.

-He is a member of the the ICDR International Panel; the American Arbitration Association Commercial Panel (Large & Complex Cases, Corporate Law, Securities, High Technology, Communications & Telecom, Contract Law; General Business Commercial; Intellectual Property; Cybersecurity, Data Security & Privacy specialty panels); the CPR Institute for Dispute Resolution Panel of Distinguished Neutrals (General & Tech); the World Intellectual Property Organization (WIPO) Panel and other major international arbitral institution panels.
+He is a member of the the ICDR International Panel; the American Arbitration Association Commercial Panel (Large & Complex Cases, Corporate Law, Securities, High Technology, Communications & Telecom, Contract Law; General Business Commercial; Intellectual Property; Cybersecurity, Data Security & Privacy specialty panels); the CPR Institute for Dispute Resolution Panel of Distinguished Neutrals (General & Tech); the World Intellectual Property Organization (WIPO) Panel, the Hong Kong International Arbitration Centre – IP Panel and other major international arbitral institution panels.
 He has served as an Arbitrator on International Chamber of Commerce (ICC) Court of Arbitration and Netherlands Arbitration Institute (NAI) matters, and has served as counsel on London Court of International Arbitration (LCIA) matters and on matters administered throughout East Asia, including in China (Hong Kong and mainland China), Japan, Singapore, the Philippines and Indonesia.

 Gary is a Fellow (and incoming Board member) of the College of Commercial Arbitrators (CCA), a Fellow of the Chartered Institute of Arbitrators (CIArb), and a member of the Institute for Transnational Arbitration (ITA) Advisory Board, the International Council for Commercial Arbitration (ICCA), the International Bar Association, N. Cal International Arbitration Club and various other U.S. and international arbitration and legal associations.
 He is peer-vetted to the Silicon Valley Arbitration & Mediation Center List of the World’s Leading Technology Neutrals and for many years has been recognized as a Super Lawyer – ADR.
 He served on the Queen Mary Univ. of London 2016 International Dispute Resolution Survey Task Force and currently serves on the International Task Force on Mixed Mode Dispute Resolution.
 In 2016, he was named by the National Law Journal as one of the 25 ADR Champions in the US.
 In 2017, he was named in the IAM 300 The World’s Leading IP Strategists.